opendocsg/slw-judgments-backfill/2018_SGCA_24/report.md

  (b) whether the joint tenancy over the Property had been severed by the Severance Notice.

 11     On the first issue, the Judge held that a joint tenant has no distinct and identifiable interest that can be attached under a WSS unless the WSS concomitantly severs the joint tenancy.
 He noted that it was established law that the mere registration of a WSS over land held under a joint tenancy did not sever the joint tenancy (Judgment at [23] and [31]).
-In so doing, the Judge upheld the case o f _Malayan Banking Bhd v Focal Finance Ltd_ [1998] 3 SLR(R) 1008 as good law and rejected the reasons given by the judge who granted the respondent’s WSS order for departing from the case.
+In so doing, the Judge upheld the case o f _Malayan Banking Bhd v Focal Finance Ltd_ <span class="citation">[1998] 3 SLR(R) 1008</span> as good law and rejected the reasons given by the judge who granted the respondent’s WSS order for departing from the case.

 12     On the second issue, the Judge held that the Severance Notice did not sever the joint tenancy.
 Thus, the appellant’s WSS was also ineffective in attaching Mdm Leong’s interest in the Property and her share of the sale proceeds had to be paid to her trustee in bankruptcy.
 In summary, the Judge’s reasons were as follows:

  (a) There was no severance under ss 53(5) and (6) of the LTA (Judgment at [47]).
 While Mr Lim had served the instrument of declaration by way of the advertisement of the Severance Notice, he had not registered the instrument as required by s 53(6).

  (b) There was no severance by signing and serving the instrument of declaration under s 53(5) of the LTA without the further step of registration (Judgment at [54]–[55]).
-The doctrine of severance inter partes pursuant to s 53(5) of the LTA, as propounded in Diaz Priscilla v Diaz Angela [1997] 3 SLR(R) 759 (“ Diaz ”), was no longer part of Singapore law after the enactment of s 53(8) of the LTA.
+The doctrine of severance inter partes pursuant to s 53(5) of the LTA, as propounded in Diaz Priscilla v Diaz Angela <span class="citation">[1997] 3 SLR(R) 759</span> (“ Diaz ”), was no longer part of Singapore law after the enactment of s 53(8) of the LTA.

  (c) There was no severance under the common law (Judgment at [60]).
 Before the English Law of Property Act 1925 (c 20) (UK) (“LPA 1925”) introduced a new mode of severance by serving a written notice on the other joint tenant(s), it was not settled law in England that a joint tenant could sever a joint tenancy by way of a unilateral declaration of intent.
 Sivakolunthu Kumarasamy v Shanmugam Nagaiah and another [1987] SLR(R) 702 (“ Sivakolunthu ”) was Court of Appeal authority that “it is not the law in Singapore that a unilateral declaration of intention to sever a joint tenancy, when communicated to the other joint tenant, has the effect of severing it into a tenancy in common” (at [14]).